openwhyd/openwhyd/README.md

 This product is the result of years of iterative development, by the start-up company [Whyd](https://whyd.com).
 Read [the full story from Whyd to Openwhyd](https://medium.com/openwhyd/music-amongst-other-topics-a4f41657d6d).

-Since [its code was generously open-sourced by Whyd](http://eprnews.com/whyd-the-music-streaming-social-network-becomes-openwhyd-and-gives-keys-to-the-community-18067/), [Adrien Joly](https://github.com/adrienjoly) (ex-lead developer at Whyd) has been maintaining it on his spare time (i.e. backing up openwhyd's database, maintaing issues based on user feedback...), and coordinating contibutors.
+Since [its code was generously open-sourced by Whyd](http://eprnews.com/whyd-the-music-streaming-social-network-becomes-openwhyd-and-gives-keys-to-the-community-18067/), [Adrien Joly](https://github.com/adrienjoly) (ex-lead developer at Whyd) has been maintaining it on his spare time (i.e. replying to user feedback on twitter and facebook, maintaing issues based on user feedback, backing up openwhyd's database, updating SSL certificates...), and coordinating [contributors](https://github.com/openwhyd/openwhyd/network/members).

+We welcome contributors, including beginners!

 ## Tech stack